Best TradingView Alternatives (2026) for Traders Who Want Fewer Trades

 If you can check 200 charts, you will find “reasons” to trade.

 The solution is not “better charts”.
-The solution is fewer opportunities presented to your brain.
+The solution is fewer low-quality decisions per day.

 What to use instead of TradingView if you want fewer trades